-History of Present Illness: A patient in their mid-40’s and mother of 2 with no known PMH presents to the hospital for a seizure.
-She was diagnosed with possible cluster headache by a telemedicine appointment 2 days ago and started on sumitriptan.
-She denies fever, vomiting or focal neurologic deficits.
+History of Present Illness: A patient in their mid-30’s and mother of 3 with a history of hypothyroidism and gestational diabetes presents to the hospital for a first-time seizure.
+She was diagnosed with new onset migraine headache at an urgent care visit yesterday and started on Maxalt.
+She has come around and denies fever, vomiting or any focal neurologic deficits but states her headache seems worse.

 Vital Signs & Physical Exam: Vital signs are normal.
-She is a bit post ictal but non-focal on neuro exam.
-There is evidence of tongue biting.
+She is a bit drowsy but can give a history and follow commands.
+Neurologically she is non-focal and there is no evidence of tongue biting but she is incontinent of urine.

 Initial Diagnostic Testing: